 If you have any concern that you or a fellow diver is being effected by DCI you need to seek medical attention.
 As an immediate first aid, administer 100% oxygen.
 This may be enough to slow the progression and maybe even stop it.
 Then get evaluated by a medical professional knowledgeable of dive medicine.
 A decompression chamber is used to treat DCI, it brings a patient to a condition under pressure and slowly brings them back to surface conditions.
 Prompt treatment may result in no lasting complications.

 Arterial Gas Embolism (AGE)

 The second member of the Decompression illness classification is the Arterial Gas Embolism.
-AGE happens when bubble in the blood stream blocks the flow of blood, a bubble larger than the capillary vessel.
+AGE happens when the bubbles in the bloodstream block the flow of blood, a bubble larger than the capillary vessel.
 The lack of blood can cause tissue damage.
 As the brain is one of the largest users of blood, it is the one organ most at risk.
 AGE can cause strokes and create brain damage.
 The percent of AGE cases only make up about 7% of the DCI cases.
 As bad as that sounds there is one thing to remember, AGE is almost 100% preventable.
-When you breathe, the lungs diffuses gas into the blood stream.
+When you breathe, the lungs diffuse gas into the bloodstream.
 Large molecules are blocked.
-AGE is caused by a Pulmonary Expansion barotrauma.
+AGE is caused by Pulmonary Expansion barotrauma.
 This happens when you hold your breath during ascent.
-The air in your lungs expand as the gas does.
-However, when it reaches its limit it will burst, just like adding air to a balloon eventually it will burst.
-This rupture in the lung will allow air to pass directly into the blood stream without the larger molecules being blocked.
-In some rare cases AGE has occurred on seemly normal ascents.
+The air in your lungs expands as the gas does.
+However, when it reaches its limit it will burst, just like adding air to a balloon eventually, it will burst.
+This rupture in the lung will allow air to pass directly into the bloodstream without the larger molecules being blocked.
+In some rare cases, AGE has occurred on seemly normal ascents.
 These cases have mostly been linked to preexisting heart or lung conditions.

 Symptoms of AGE